Bears opt to make sweeping changes, fire GM Pace, coach Nagy

-Whoever the Bears hire will need to develop rookie quarterback Justin Fields and surround the former Ohio State star with more talent to help him grow.
+Whoever the Bears hire will need to develop rookie quarterback Justin Fields and surround the former Ohio State star with more talent to help him develop.
 They will have to address a defense that has slipped in recent seasons.
-More than anything, it will be their job to turn around a franchise with just seven playoff appearances in the past 30 years.
+More than anything, it will be their jobs to turn around a franchise with just seven playoff appearances in the past 30 years.

 The Bears went 48-65 with one winning season and made the postseason twice in the seven years since Pace was hired out of New Orleans’ front office in 2015 to replace Phil Emery.
 Nagy went 34-31 in four seasons.